 This solution leverages the following technologies:

 - Utilization of LLM Agents: LLM agents are AI systems that leverage large language models to understand and respond to natural language inputs.
-These agents can perform tasks such as answering queries, generating text, or autonomously controlling software applications with minimal human intervention.
-These agents can adapt to different tasks, making them valuable in customer service, automation, and content creation.

 - Plug-and-Play Architecture: This architecture enables the seamless integration of essential components, including vector databases, embedding models, and LLMs, into existing systems.